templ-fun/evm-protocol/README.md

 For integration support:
 - Review test files for examples
-- Check SECURITY_AUDIT.md for design rationale
+- Review audit reports in the `docs` directory for design rationale
 - Open an issue for bugs/improvements

 ## 📄 License